By Hilary Metcalfe

 2 stalks celery, roughly chopped

-1 pink grapefruit, with the peel cut off
+1 pink grapefruit, with the peel removed

-1 small handful parsley, chopped (stems too)
+1 small handful parsley, chopped (stems included)

 1 apple, cored and chopped (optional)